DataDog/dd-opentracing-cpp/README.md

 For some quick-start examples, see the [examples](examples/) folder.

+For detailed information about this library's configuration, see [configuration.md][2].

 ## Contributing

 Before considering contributions to the project, please take a moment to read our brief [contribution guidelines](CONTRIBUTING.md).